ChefYeshpal/Pomodoro-timer/README.md

 - No where else really.

 The main point of this project was to just test my CSS skills, as it's been some time since I did new things other than just update my own website.
 Plus, I wanted to try to increase my productivity.
-By the way, this is a little inspired from ```pomofocus.io```, I had been using their website since COVID (2019 hm...) and it's pretty good.
+By the way, this is a little inspired from ```pomofocus.io```, I had been using their website since covid-19 (2019 hm...) and it's pretty good.
 I also wanted to include some "insights" or some kind of a similar section in my own website, but I guess it's a little hard to do that cause I have absolutely no clue how to store that data in the "cookies" of the browser and all that...
 Hopefully I learn it soon enough though :D

+Update: I'm using ai for the stuff I dont understand, which still includes most of js.
+But I'm trying to ask for snippets of code as "Examples" and trying to integrate them with my actual code

 ## Stuff That works here